-We've changed the model!
-The Molecule World iPad app, literally, puts over a hundred thousand molecular structures at your fingertips.
+Molecule World puts over a hundred thousand structures of proteins, DNA, RNA, and other chemicals at your fingertips!

-Teachers & College professors - Please note: You can get a %50 discount if you buy 20 copies or more, see Apple's Volume Purchasing Program for more details.
+Teachers & College professors - Please note: You can get a substantial discount if you buy 20 copies or more, see Apple's Volume Purchasing Program for more details.

-- A set of popular protein, DNA, RNA, and chemical structures for biology teaching that include hemoglobin, antibodies, restriction enzymes, tRNA, caffiene, and more.
+- A set of popular protein, DNA, RNA, and chemical structures for biology teaching that include hemoglobin, antibodies, restriction enzymes, tRNA, caffeine, and more.

 - View molecular and chemical structures in 3D